yiisoft/yii-view-renderer/UPGRADE.md

-# Upgrading Instructions for Yii View Extension
+# Upgrading Instructions for Yii View Renderer

 This file contains the upgrade notes.
 These notes highlight changes that could break your application when you upgrade the package from one version to another.